 At the time, it seemed far-fetched.
 Still said he pioneered his ‘line of force’ in the 1930s.
 There certainly weren’t any of those that anyone had ever seen.
 And besides, does it really matter who was first?
 There is no finish line in art and bragging rights are thin pleasure.
 But who wouldn’t like a fuller understanding of art history, a fuller knowledge of how key developments happened, how art became what it was and is?

-And after all, the compositionally dominant vertical is one of 20thC art’s more interesting niche histories.
+And after all, the compositionally dominant, abstract vertical is one of 20thC art’s more interesting niche histories.
 As best I can tell, it started with Henri Matisse right around 1900, when he repeatedly placed a dissonant vertical at the far left or far right of compositions in an effort to push his compositions closer toward the picture plane.
 (Virtually all of these paintings were made of views from Matisse’s studio at 19 quai Saint-Michel; the vertical is derived from the edge of the window out of which Matisse looked.)
 It worked, the divisionist paintings he made during that period were indeed flattened.
+(Degas used a similar vertical as early as 1877, but it’s representational, obviously a door frame, whereas Matisse’s verticals are always abstract.)
 [Image: Matisse, Pont Saint-Michel, ca. 1900-01.
 Collection of the Santa Barbara (Calif.)
 Museum of Art.]

 Then as Matisse veered toward pointilism he forgot about it for a while, remembering the trick as he explored cubist-inspired abstraction after his encounter with Juan Gris.
 It was then that Matisse re-visited that vertical, and it enabled Matisse’s greatest abstraction: French Window at Collioure (1914).
 Other artists noticed Matisse’s perspective-shortening trick too: Witness Max Beckmann’s great The Bath (1930) or dozens of Pierre Bonnards.